Arania/gitpusshuten-website/content/documentation/modules/apache.md

 ================

 <% code do %>
-gitpusshuten apache update-configuration for staging gitpusshuten apache create-vhost for production gitpusshuten apache delete-vhost from production
+gitpusshuten apache install to staging gitpusshuten apache download-configuration from staging gitpusshuten apache upload-configuration to staging gitpusshuten apache update-configuration for staging gitpusshuten apache create-vhost for production gitpusshuten apache delete-vhost from production